AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### 12. Teardown:

-Use the following command to find the release name, then the next command to delete that release (don't forget to replace DBPRELEASE.
+Use the following command to find the release name, then the next command to delete that release (don't forget to replace 'DBPRELEASE'.

 ```bash
 helm ls